What is kimchi?

 It’s left unpasteurised (unlike most imported kimchi).
 That means that even when you get it home it will slowly develop, ripening and becoming more sour (which is great for recipes like jjigae!).

 My name’s James (or Jim), and one day in January 2016 I was experimenting with a new fermentation crock, to see if I could make a kimchi that tasted as close as possible to traditional kimchi (which contains fish products) but using vegan ingredients.
 I created something that I thought was really delicious, but I had way too much of it!
 So I posted on a couple of local Facebook groups in Harringay to see if anyone wanted some, and got a really great response.
-Now you can find it in loads of stores, all the way from Oxford to Whitstable.
+Now you can find it in loads of stores, all the way from Oxford to Brighton.